makrai/notes/lauscher2005-zero-hero.md

       performance points in the low-resource target tasks.
 For all five tasks
   * in some cases surprisingly large) improvements with minimal annotation
-  * e.g. dependency parsing, in some target languages we improve up to 40 UAS points by additional finetuning on as few as 10 target language sentences.
+  * e.g. dependency parsing, in some target languages we improve up to 40 UAS points by additional finetuning on as few as 10 target language sentences
-  * most prominent exactly where zero-shot transfer fails: for distant target languages with small monolingual corpora.
+  * most prominent exactly where zero-shot transfer fails: for distant target languages with small monolingual corpora

 # 2 Background and Related Work